PyxelM/alucinara/content/deities/the-petrified-child.md

 - featured
 ---
 ## Overview
-The Petrified Child[^1] is a supernatural being or deity concerned with the regulation and destruction of evil.
+The Petrified Child ([Sarvaran](lore/languages/sarvaran.md): Oį́n aStéyą < `*uinh sëti-eyan`) is a supernatural being or deity concerned with the regulation and destruction of evil.
 It was formed from the mountains, owing to the fact that it is made of rock, and has the appearance of an infant.
 In addition, it is capable of travelling across the realms at its own discretion, and moves by quickly floating above the canopy or surface of the ground.

 ## Appearance
 ![Petrified Child](images/petrified-child.png)